-As described in Note 2-Restatement of Previously Issued Financial Statements, the Company's financial statements for the period from October 7, 2020 (inception) through December 31, 2020 are restated in this Annual Report on Form 10-K/A (Amendment No. 1) (this "Annual Report") to correct the misapplication of accounting guidance related to the Company's warrants in the Company's previously issued audited and unaudited financial statements for such periods.
+As described in Note 2-Restatement of Previously Issued Financial Statements, the Company's financial statements for the period from October 7, 2020 (inception) through December 31, 2020 are restated in this Amendment No. 2 to the Annual Report on Form 10-K/A ("Amendment No. 2" or this "Annual Report") to correct the misapplication of accounting guidance related to the Company's complex financial instruments in the Company's previously issued audited and unaudited financial statements for such periods.
 The restated financial statements are indicated as "Restated" in the audited financial statements and accompanying notes, as applicable.
 See Note 2-Restatement of Previously Issued Financial Statements for further discussion.